tomkis/redux-boilerplate/README.md

 to render the page based on the new url path.
 No request to the server is made.

-See example in `src/client/components/Application.jsx`:
+See example in `src/client/default/components/Application.jsx`:

+### Theme support

+The boilerplate offers theme support by utilizing webpack's mechanism for resolving modules.

+#### Example

+?
+Your code is in `src/client/default`.
+Say you want to create a theme called "green".

+!
+Create a new folder `src/client/green`.

+?
+Now you want to replace your less-variables for the green theme.
+You have them in `src/client/default/less/variables.less`.

+!
+Copy the file to `src/client/green/less/variables.less`, and adjust them.

+?
+The "green" theme should show a different text in the `Foo`-component.

+!
+Do the same - copy the file `src/client/default/components/foo.jsx` to the green theme and adjust.

+**Important:** You have to allow webpack resolve the module locations for you.
+This means, don't use relative (or absolute) paths.
+Webpack will resolve them starting with the config's `root` path(s) - and that's how theming works.

+Note: After adding new files, you have to restart your (dev)server to introduce them to webpack.

 ## Favicon

 Favicon did not always function properly.
-The trick that made the favicon to be picked up by the browser was to add the graphics in png format `src/client/static-resources/favicon.png` and to modify the `src/client/static-resources/index.html` to let the browser to choose from multiple formats.
+The trick that made the favicon to be picked up by the browser was to add the graphics in png format `src/client/default/static-resources/favicon.png` and to modify the `src/client/default/static-resources/index.html` to let the browser to choose from multiple formats.
 Like this:
 ```
 <head>